woodrow-t/backend/README.md

 # MERN Lab

 Get ready to build your first MERN app!
-For this lab, your goal is to build a simple MERN app with Express on the back-end and React on the front-end.
-Your app should have one and only one model!
+For this lab, your goal is to build a MERN app with Express on the back-end and React on the front-end.

 ## Prerequisites